jflude/lancaster/README.md

     dev45$ grower old-store new-store = = = = 1024

 Expanding or contracting a storage can be done by specifying different values for the base and maximum identifiers.
+A straight copy of a storage can be done by specifying "=" for all attributes.
+NB.
+GROWER never copies the contents of the change queue.

-The DELETER program will delete the given storage.
-If the -f option is given then it is not an error if the storage does not exist (ie. just as with the standard RM command).
+The DELETER program will delete the given storages.
+If the -f option is given then it is not an error if a storage does not exist.

              ===============================================